DOI-ONRR/blog-nrrd/src/pages/intern-pricing-tables/index.md

 Prepare to go off script for unexpected moments.
 Sometimes, modifying the original question’s wording or asking new follow-up questions can help in unscripted moments.

 I learned that communication is crucial in an Agile environment for capturing accurate information and to meet deadlines.
-I found post-interview debrief meetings with the team really helps to capture any information that noteakers may have missed.
+I found post-interview debrief meetings with the team really help capture any information that notetakers may have missed.

 ##Analysis and recommendations